-5. The course developer will work with (dean) of (college) and/or the Dean of Extended and International Operations or his/her designee, (and, if necessary, the provost/vice president for Academic Affairs) to develop the distance learning course.

-6. If the completed version of the distance learning course is not accepted by (dean) of (college) or the Dean of Extended and International Operations, as set forth in Paragraph 5 above and Attachment C-3 (Distance Learning Course Completion Checklist and Course Payment Authorization), the course developer will make reasonable efforts and allocate a reasonable amount of time to resolve any outstanding issues or concerns.
-The provost/vice president for Academic Affairs will attempt to resolve any disputes that cannot be resolved by mutual agreement between the deans and the course developer.
-If compensation takes the form of a stipend, after the completed course is accepted, the dean (college) or the Dean of Extended and International of Operations will process the Distance Learning Course Completion Checklist and Course Payment Authorization Form (Attachment C-3) to acknowledge that release time obligations have been met.
+5. The course developer will work with (dean) of Y (colleg ge) and/or the Dean of Extended and international Operations or his/her designee, (and, if r ecessary, the provost/vice president for Academi c Affairs) to develop the distance learning g course.
+6. If the completed version of the distance be learning course is not accepted by (dean) of (college) or the Dean of Extended and International Operations, as set forth in Paragraph 5 above and Attachment ( C-3 (Distance Learning Course Completic on Checklist and Course Payment Authorization n), the course developer will make reason able efforts and allocate a reasonable ar mount of time to resolve any outstanding issues or concerns.
+The provost/vice president for Academic Affairs will atten ipt to resolve any disputes that cannot be res solved by mutual agreement between the deans and the course developer If compensation n takes the form of a stipend, after the cor npleted course is accented, the dean of (college) or the Dean of Extended and International Operations w rill process the Distance Learning Course Completion Checklist and Course Payment Aut horization Form (Attachment C-3) to ack nowledge that release time obligations h ave been met. now loage man release mine ave been met.